spack/spack/lib/spack/docs/environments.rst

 Activating environment views
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``spack env activate`` command will put the default view for the environment into the user's path, in addition to activating the environment for Spack commands.
-The arguments ``-v,--with-view`` and ``-V,--without-view`` can be used to tune this behavior.
-The default behavior is to activate with the environment view if there is one.
+The ``spack env activate <env>`` has two effects:

+1. It activates the environment so that further Spack commands such as ``spack install`` will run in the context of the environment.
+2. It activates the view so that environment variables such as ``PATH`` are updated to include the view.

+Without further arguments, the ``default`` view of the environment is activated.
+If a view with a different name has to be activated, ``spack env activate --with-view <name> <env>`` can be used instead.
+You can also activate the environment without modifying further environment variables using ``--without-view``.

 The environment variables affected by the ``spack env activate`` command and the paths that are used to update them are determined by